Riding, Biking and Hiking Trails

 Paola Pathways was created so runners, walkers and cyclists can exercise in a safe and scenic environment.
 Since 2015, the city has developed 10-miles of trails that wind through Wallace Park and Lake Miola.
 Each parkways location has a variety of trails for different skill levels with distinctive topographies and trail surfaces.

 Lewis Young Park in Louisburg contains a 3-mile primitive trail system that leads hikers and mountain bikers deep within a wooded area.
-For those looking for looking to go a more leisurely pace, Louisburg City Lake is surrounded by a paved, one mile walkway connecting nearby neighborhoods.
+A newly paved 1.5 mile trail loops the concession stand, disc golf course, soccer and baseball fields to the parking areas.
+For those looking for looking to go a more leisurely pace, Louisburg City Lake is surrounded by a paved, 1.25 mile walkway connecting nearby neighborhoods.

 All of the trails in Miami County attract more than one type of user.
 Please be aware that other trail users will likely be travelling at a different pace.
 It is important to take note of the weather and make plans to stay safe.
 Binoculars, drinking water and a cell phone may all be items to take on the trail.